If you’re like most serious musicians, you want the absolute best instrument you can get, and from a manufacturer that you can trust.

 Yamaha P45 vs P45B

 Now, if you were comparing the P35 and the P 45B, you would see some differences.
-(Note that, at the time of this review, the P35 was not available for purchase, for some reason).
+(Note that, at the time of this review, the P35 was not available for purchase, because it has been discontinued).

-For instance, the biggest difference between these digital pianos is the 64-note polyphony.
-The P 35 only has 32-note polyphony.
-Also, the P 45B has a much better sound quality than the P 35.
+The biggest difference between these digital pianos is the 64-note polyphony.
+The P 35 only had only 32-note polyphony.
+Also, the P 45B has a much better sound quality than did the P35.

 The other main difference is the USB connection.
 On the P 45B, there is a USB to Host port.
-On the P35, it is a 5-pin din MIDI.
-All in all, as for the answer to the Yamaha P 45 vs P 45B, it doesn’t really matter.
-If you want to know if the P 45B is better than the P35, we recommend the P 45B.
+The P35 had a 5-pin din MIDI.
+All in all, as for the answer to the Yamaha P45 vs P 45B, it is the same piano.
+If you want to know if the P 45B is better than purchasing a P35, we recommend the P 45B.

 Sweetwater's Yamaha P45 Digital Piano Review